 - Check out the microbreweries, live music, bars, and nightlife along Morrison Drive and Meeting Street.

 - Take in a concert, hockey game, or play at the North Charleston Coliseum & Performing Arts Center.

 8. James Island

 Located just across the river from downtown Charleston, James Island is a great choice for a family vacation or a romantic getaway.
-It’s only about 15 minutes from all the shopping, fine dining, and attractions of the historic areas.
-It’s also convenient for day trips to Folly Beach, Sullivans Island, or Isle of Palms as well as other sites in West Ashley, which is actually a small district of Charleston.
+It’s only about 15 minutes from all the historic area shopping, fine dining, and attractions.
+It’s also convenient for day trips to Folly Beach, Sullivans Island, or Isle of Palms as well as other sites in West Ashley, which is a small district of Charleston.

 Where to Stay in James Island